Shiva Linga and painting of Shiva, Tanjore temple

 Tamil Nadu, India

-While Shiva temples are abundant throughout India's many thousands of villages, there are only a small number that are recongnized as true pilgrimage shrines.
-The distinction arises from the fact that, while any structure may house an idol of Shiva and thereby be utilized in the worship of the deity, the true pilgrimage shrines are those places where Shiva has actually manifested some aspect of his divine nature.
-Hindu texts delineate three distinct categories of Shiva shrines; the Jyotir Lingas, the Bhuta Lingas, and the Svayambhu Lingas.
-The Jyotir Lingas, twelve in number and located throughout the country are considered the most important.
+Shiva temples are abundant throughout India's many thousands of cities and villages, yet only a small number of these temples are places of pilgrimage.
+This distinction arises from the fact that, while any structure may house an idol of Shiva, and thereby be used in the worship of the deity, true pilgrimage shrines are those places where Shiva has actually manifested some aspect of his divine nature.
+Hindu texts delineate three distinct categories of Shiva shrines: the Jyotir Lingas, the Bhuta Lingas, and the Swayambhu Lingas.
+The Jyotir Lingas, twelve in number and located throughout the country, are considered the most important.
 They are:

 - Amareswara at Omkareshwar on the river Narmada, Madhya Pradesh